 Offering spiritual and pastoral support to the agricultural and rural community

-The Rev’d Alan Griggs took on the role as Lead Rural Chaplain in July 2015 and has since been licensed as an Agricultural / Rural Chaplain in Derby Diocese.
-Alan works with a team of committed volunteers who are passionate about walking alongside the agricultural and rural community in Derbyshire.
+The Rev’d Alan Griggs took on the role as Lead Agricultural Chaplain in July 2015 and has since been licensed as an Agricultural Chaplain in Derby Diocese.
+Alan works with a team of committed volunteers who are passionate about supporting the agricultural and rural community through both the joys and challenges of farming in Derbyshire.

-The Derbyshire Rural Chaplaincy is hosted by Chaplaincy Derbyshire, an independent Christian organisation and registered charity, operating across the county.
-Chaplaincy Derbyshire provides training, support, and oversight to over 150 chaplains from police and fire chaplains to retail, industry, GP surgeries, sport, transport, education, social care, and our rural chaplains with a specific focus on the farming community.
+The Derbyshire Rural Chaplaincy is hosted by Chaplaincy Derbyshire, an independent Christian organisation and registered charity, operating throughout the county.
+Chaplaincy Derbyshire provides training, support and oversight to over 100 chaplains from police and fire chaplains to retail, industry, GP surgeries, sport, transport, education and social care.

 The Derbyshire Rural Chaplaincy assist in various ways from a one-off phone call to on-going face to face pastoral and spiritual care.